By Chet Yarbrough

 Mark Twain said, “Write what you know” but fails to warn of its consequence.
 Elena Ferrante completes Twain’s aphorism in “The Story of the Lost Child”.
 The consequence of “writing what you know” is to reveal who you are and what you think of your family, friends, lovers, and acquaintances.
 Often, that reveal is not flattering.
 To “write what you know” can be psychologically, morally, and financially damaging.

-“The Story of the Lost Child” is the fourth book in Ferrante’s series about two poor women who achieve economic and social independence in Italy during the sixties, seventies, and eighties.
+“The Story of the Lost Child” is a fourth book in Ferrante’s series about two poor women who achieve economic and social independence in Italy during the sixties, seventies, and eighties.
 Ferrante takes the story through modern-day Italy and the events of life that change the two main characters that are growing old.

 Without doubt, the greatest heroine of Ferrante’s novels is Lila; a street educated woman with immense energy, intelligence, and a superior perception of reality.
 Lila is the sun around which others, both men and women, revolve.
 Through will and intelligence, Lila grasps the value of computers in the sixties and builds a company around its potential.